k0sproject/k0smotron/docs/resource-reference.md

         <td><b>serverAddress</b></td>
         <td>string</td>
         <td>
-          Server address of the tunneling server.
+          ServerAddress defines the address of the tunneling server.
-If empty, k0smotron will try to detect worker node address for.<br/>
+If empty, k0smotron tries to detect the address of the worker node.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>serverNodePort</b></td>
         <td>integer</td>
         <td>
-          NodePort to publish for server port of the tunneling server.
+          ServerNodePort defines the NodePort to be used as the server port of the tunneling server.
-If empty, k0smotron will use the default one.<br/>
+If empty, k0smotron uses the default port.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 31700<br/>